danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 MediaRecorder.isTypeSupported('audio/webm;codecs=opus'); // true
 ```

-So if we want to end up with MP3 files of the recordings, we need to transcode (and technically also transmux) the WebM files.
+So if we want to end up with MP3 files of the recordings, we need to transcode (and technically also transmux) the WebM audio files.

 ## Transcoding audio